Taking up running for the first time, or after years off, is exciting but challenging.

 #1: Consider Getting a Running Coach

-An in-person coach can also critique your stride and give you running form tips to reduce the risk of injuries and improve your efficiency so you can run faster and longer.
+A coach can also analyze your technique and give you running form tips to reduce the risk of injuries and improve your efficiency so you can run faster and longer.

 #2: Follow a Training Plan

-There are tons of training plans for beginners, such as the popular couch to 5K training plan, as well as many others.
+Follow a training plan for beginners, such as the popular couch to 5K training plan, which begins with a walk/run approach.

-Following a running plan for beginners will help ensure that you are progressing appropriately and not too aggressively and that your workouts are structured correctly to help you achieve your first goals as a runner.
+Following a running plan will help ensure that you are progressing gradually and not too aggressively and that your workouts are structured correctly to help you achieve your first goals as a runner.

 Because running is a high-impact activity, you need to build up gradually.